YottaDB/YDBDoc/AdminOpsGuide/about.rst

 1. GDE
 ++++++

 The Global Directory Editor (GDE) is a YottaDB utility program that creates and maintains global directories.
 GDE provides commands for operating on the global directory.
-See `Chapter 4: “Global Directory Editor” <gde.html>`_ for more information.
+See `Chapter 4: "Global Directory Editor" <gde.html>`_ for more information.

 ++++++++
 2. MUPIP